 Students were asked about their understanding and ability to discuss marketing concepts.
 Although many students were confident in their understanding of marketing, some also have the skills and knowledge to analyze and explain marketing concepts.
-The variety of answers given suggested that students have some confidence in the subject and that they understand the concepts but it also suggests that students seek knowledge through business examples.
+The variation in the answers given suggests that students have some confidence in the subject and that they understand the concepts but it also suggests that students seek knowledge through business examples.